watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 - The conference web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js).

-- Web sites and APIs are hosted on Windows Server machines.
+- Web sites and APIs are built as microservices hosted on Linux servers.

-- MongoDB is also running on a separate cluster of Windows Server machines.
+- The on-prem data backend is MongoDB; also running on a separate cluster of Linux servers machines.

 Customers are considered "tenants", and each tenant is treated as a unique deployment whereby the following happens: